BocaDoru/Hospital-Chain-Management-System/README.md

 * For adding a new user the *Admin* has to follow those steps:
 1. Click the *Add User* button, this will open another menu with more options.
-2. For adding a new user select the **User("Utilizator)** option, a formular will open where you need to add the personal information for the new user:
+2. For adding a new user select the **User("Utilizator)** option, a form will open where you need to add the personal information for the new user:
 3. To add the suplimentar information for each role of an already added user select their role.
 Those roles can be:  **Medical Employee("Medical")***(if you want to add a Doctor or a Nurse you need to complete those information first)*, **Nurse("Asistent Medical)**, **Doctor("Medic")** amd **Receptionist("Receptioner")**.
 4. For a Doctor there can be added suplimentar informations as:
     * **Medical Competence("Medic Competenta)**